 The Benefits of a Good Night’s Sleep

-Benefit 3: Stronger immunity.
+Stronger immune system.
 We all know that when we’re sick the doctor will always tell us to rest up in bed.
 Our body needs sleep to fight viruses, so getting a good night’s sleep when feeling under the weather is important.

-Benefit 9: Healthier skin.
-‘Good sleepers’ show less signs of aging, as cells get a chance to repair themselves properly during a good night’s sleep.
+Healthier skin.
+‘Good sleepers’ show less signs of ageing, as cells get a chance to repair themselves properly during a good night’s sleep.

 Prevents Migraine and other headaches.
 Multiple studies show that poor sleep patterns / quality result in ‘episodic migraine’- so make sure you catch some ZZZZ’s if you’re a regular sufferer.

 Comment with any more tips for a super night’s sleep!